UN Employee Tax Benefits and Requirements

 State Tax Considerations

-While UN salaries are exempt from federal tax, state tax treatment varies:
+While UN salaries are exempt from federal tax, state tax treatment varies significantly:

-- Some states may not recognize the exemption
+- Other states may not recognize the exemption and may tax UN salary as ordinary income

-- Maintaining state residency while abroad affects obligations
+- Maintaining state residency (or domicile) while abroad can create unexpected state tax obligations

 Common Filing Mistakes

-- Not filing US returns due to salary exemption
+- Not filing US returns because the salary is exempt

 - Missing FBAR and FATCA requirements